Comprehensive Neurology Division

 The physicians in our program conduct clinical research studies and trials across a number of subspecialties.
 Patients have the opportunity to participate in these studies and trials and to potentially benefit from new therapies.
-For more information, please call the General Neurology Program coordinator at 617-726-5533.
+For more information, please call the Comprehensive Neurology Program coordinator at 617-726-5533.

 Alzheimer's disease is a progressive, neurodegenerative disease that occurs when nerve cells in the brain die, often resulting in symptoms such as impaired memory, thinking and behavior.

 Epilepsy is a neurological condition involving the brain that makes people more susceptible to having seizures.

 A headache is pain or discomfort in the head or face area.